Active ingredients: paclitaxel

 What it is used for

-Primary treatment of ovarian cancer in combination with a platinum agent.
-Treatment of metastatic ovarian cancer and breast cancer, after failure of standard therapy.
-Treatment of non-small cell lung cancer (NSCLC).
-Adjuvant treatment of node positive breast cancer administered sequentially to doxorubicin and cyclophosphamide.
-Treatment of metastatic cancer of the breast, in combination with trastuzumab (Herceptin), in patients who have tumours that overexpress HER-2 and who have not received previous chemotherapy for their previous metastatic disease.
+PACLITAXEL AGILA is indicated for: Primary treatment of ovarian cancer in combination with a platinum agent.; Treatment of metastatic carcinoma of the ovary and of the breast after failure of standard therapy; Adjuvant treatment of node positive breast cancer administered sequentially to doxorubicin and cyclophosphamide; Treatment of metastatic cancer of the breast, in combination with trastuzumab (Herceptin), in patients who have tumours that over-express HER-2 and who have not received previous chemotherapy for their metatastic disease; Treatment of non-small cell lung cancer (NSCLC); In combination with gemcitabine (Gemzar), is indicated for the treatment of patients with unresectable, locally recurrent or metastatic breast cancer who have relapsed following adjuvant/ neoadjuvant chemotherapy.
+Prior chemotherapy should have included an anthracycline unless clinically contraindicated.

 How to take it